fum-cloud-project/documentation/readme.md

 ## Proposed Design
 ### Microservices
-The three microservices that best divide the monolith are the ones described above, as they are already somewhat well-defined.
+The three microservices that best divide the monolith are the ones described above (_auth, catalogue,_ and _order_), as they are already somewhat well-defined.
 Other reasons for splitting the monolith into these three services are:
 1. The user authentication system only interacts with the rest of the application through the order mechanism.
 2. The catalogue is mostly static and is updated either by admin to update or add new products or through the order system to update the stock.
 3. The order system is the most dynamic and is updated frequently through purchases and cart management.